-Beginning this season, walk-through metal detectors will be present at all entrances to Memorial Stadium to help ensure the continued safety of our fans, donors, coaches, student-athletes and visitors.
+First launched in 2019, walk-through metal detectors are present at all entrances to Memorial Stadium to help ensure the continued safety of our fans, donors, coaches, student-athletes and visitors.
 As a result, we’re asking you to plan ahead and allow extra time entering the stadium.

 Outfitting a stadium of this size with screening devices at every entrance is a significant undertaking.
-We’re spending countless hours planning with some of the most experienced safety experts in the world as we get set to open the gates in late August.
+We spent countless hours planning with some of the most experienced safety experts in the world to help in planning and logistics.

 You will be asked to remove large metal objects from your pockets prior to walking through the metal detectors entering Memorial Stadium.
 Shoes, coins, wallets, belts and jewelry will not need to be removed.
 Please follow instructions from stadium event and security staff to help with the entry process.